OXID-eSales/testing_library/README.md

 |**screen_shots_url**               | Url, where selenium screen shots should be available.
 Default `null`.                                                                                                                                                                                                                            |
 |**browser_name**                   | Browser name which will be used for acceptance testing.
 Possible values: `*iexplore, *iehta, *firefox, *chrome, *piiexplore, *pifirefox, *safari, *opera`. make sure that path to browser executable is known for the system.
 Default `firefox`.                                                 |
 |**selenium_server_ip**             | Selenium server IP address.
 Used to connect to selenium server when Mink selenium driver is used for acceptance tests.
 Default `127.0.0.1`.                                                                                                                                                      |

+### Changing PHPUnit parameters

+To change PHPUnit parameters, add phpunit.xml file inside tests directory and it will be used.

+### Execution before test run with additional.inc.php

+Testing library gives possibility to make some actions before test run.
+So if there is a need to to do that, add additional.inc.php file into tests directory and it will be executed.